MicrosoftDocs/azure-docs/articles/cloud-services/cloud-services-setup-hybrid-hpcpack-cluster.md

 * **An on-premises computer running Windows Server 2012 R2 or Windows Server 2012** - This computer will be the head node of the HPC cluster.
 If you aren't already running Windows Server, you can download and install an [evaluation version](https://www.microsoft.com/evalcenter/evaluate-windows-server-2012-r2).

 	* The computer must be joined to an Active Directory domain.
-For a test scenario with a fresh installation of Windows Server,you can add the Active Directory Domain Services server role and promote the head node computer as a domain controller in a new domain forest (see the documentation for Windows Server).
+For a test scenario with a fresh installation of Windows Server, you can add the Active Directory Domain Services server role and promote the head node computer as a domain controller in a new domain forest (see the documentation for Windows Server).

 	* To support HPC Pack, the operating system must be installed in one of these languages: English, Japanese, or Chinese (Simplified).